 The Stonehenge circle in England.
 Not sure if this is an accurate picture, as the stonehenge structures look different on several pictures, such as the capstones.
 There are also many illustrations of ground maps and floor maps on the internet which show how the culmination points of both the sun and the moon movements are mirrored in the stones throughout the year.
 Also the time of when these stones were put in formation isn’t clear.
 Probably these stem from the new stone age, and were build by Lemurians 12.000 years ago, who travelled the world with their advanced navigation skills, which is also noticable in the vast knowledge they had about the constellation and movement of the celestial bodies in our solar system.

 Back to our current day and age, we might want to ponder next on when is the actual start of a new year in this celestial Wheel of the Year?
 Or what would be the best start of a new celestial cycle to connect to the beginning of our calendar?

 A NEW YEAR

 Logically, a new year begins with spring.
 Because with the increase of sunhours and warmth, spring is where all seeds in the soil will sprout and start their new lifecycle.
 Spring is also the season when most animal offspring is born, e.g. from cow’s and sheep’s calves, to all bird species building nests.
 Nature expands, trees and plants start to blossom, and the renewal of life force energy is exuberant.
-If we accept this logic for what it is, this means that on our planet, there are actually two dates a year where a new year starts, alternating the Northern and Southern hemispheres..
+If we accept this logic for what it is, this means that on our planet, there are actually two dates a year where a new year starts, alternating springs in the Northern and Southern hemispheres..